luaria-platform/example-mod/README.md

 # Example Mod
 Every LuArian has a journey

 ![Terraria App Icon](ModIcon.png)
-_Update `ModIcon.png` to change your mods default logo._
+_Update `ModIcon.png` to change your mods default icon._

 ## Getting Started
-If you are new to LuAria mod development I would highly recommand you head over to our docs page and read the [Getting Started Guide](https://docs.luaria.app/category/getting-started)
+If you are new to LuAria mod development, we highly recommand you head over to our docs page and read the [Getting Started](https://docs.luaria.app/category/getting-started) guide.

 ## Build Instructions
 First lets start of by tapping on the 3 dots (⁝) icon in the top right corner of your mod folder, you will see multiple options: